syncfusion-content/uwp-docs/uwp/Charts/Trendlines.md

 Chart supports forecasting for the trendline, which is used to display trends about the future and the past.

-The following two types of forecasting available in SfChart:
+The following two types of forecasting available in UWP Charts:

 * Forward Forecasting
 * Backward Forecasting